-During the exercise, spouses/dependents must report to a specific location.
+During the exercise, spouses/dependents must report to a specific location and often the command will provide transportation.
 At the location, you will undergo a walk-through of the evacuation procedures, have all your documents checked, and receive briefings on real emergency procedures, all of which lasts about an hour.